jahidulpabelislam/buddy-support/README.md

 * Users can report matched user
 * Users can send a enquiry

-Built using HTML5, CSS3, Node.js, Socket.io, Express &amp; JQuery.
+Built using HTML5, CSS3, JQuery &amp; Node.js with packages Socket.io, Express, Nodemailer.